ProfessorJohnO/CIS18B-S2026-Week2/README.md

 You may organize it however you like, but all required elements must be present.

+A template of this program can be found in the `src/main/java/edu/norcocollege/cis18b/week2/demo` folder.

 ### File 2: ModernFeaturesDemo.java

 Create a class that demonstrates modern Java features.
 Your program must include: